London's Swifts Local Help & Assistance

 Photo © Roland Giddy

-The Small Print - please read carefully!
-The Expert Local Helpers work independently, and are unpaid volunteers.
-They only provide advice on Swift conservation and nest space creation; they do not advise on any aspect of building maintenance, structural or safety matters.They should be able to tell you what can be done to preserve and provide nest places, and what sorts of commercially-available nest boxes might be suitable.
+The Small Print - please read carefully.
+These people all work independently.
+They only provide advice on Swift conservation and nest space creation; they do not advise on any aspect of building maintenance, structural or safety matters.
+They should be able to tell you what can be done to preserve and provide nest places, and what sorts of commercially-available nest boxes might be suitable.
 You will need to assure yourself that their advice fits in with your plans for your building, your building's condition and your future requirements, and any other associated matters.
 You will need to arrange for purchases and fitting, and/or associated building work, as required.
-Swifts are wild creatures, and while all our Helpers are in touch with the latest advice and techniques, it may well be that Swifts will not take up the offered nest places, or may leave an altered nest site notwithstanding all efforts to preserve the colony.
-Under no circumstances can our Helpers or Swift Conservation accept any liability.
+Swifts are wild creatures, and while all helpers are in touch with the latest information, it may well be that Swifts will not take up the offered nest places, or may leave an altered nest site notwithstanding all efforts to preserve the colony.
+Under no circumstances can these helpers or Swift Conservation accept any liability.

 Fitting Swift Nest Places Back to Fitting Swift Nest Places Contents Back to Contents Moving to Spain, Italy or the Midi?
 Next - Moving to Italy, Spain or the Midi?